tensorflow/tensorflow/SECURITY.md

 release.
 For these cases, vulnerabilities will always be batched to be fixed at the same time as a quarterly release.

-If a vulnerability is a high impact, we will acknowledge reception and issue patches within an accelerated timeline and not wait for the patch release.
+If a vulnerability is high impact, we will acknowledge reception and issue patches within an accelerated timeline and not wait for the patch release.

 Once an issue is reported, TensorFlow uses the following disclosure process: